What is Sexual Harassment under Nevada Law?

 How does Nevada Law Prohibit Sexual Harassment?

-First, Carson City employers may be required to formulate company policies concerning sexual conduct and post them for employees to see.
-Such policies should include items such as contact information for reporting harassment incidents, procedures for filing claims, and any corrective or preventative measures should a claim be proven.
+First, Carson City employers may be required to create company policies concerning sexual conduct and post them for employees to see.
+Such policies should include items such as contact information for reporting harassment incidents, process for filing claims, and any corrective or preventative measures should a claim be proven.

 How can a Nevada attorney help?

 If you do not have any expertise in the applicable laws, it may be difficult to investigate and prove a claim involving sexual harassment.
-Federal investigators are often very overworked.
-Accordingly, hiring a lawyer in Carson City might be the best way to ensure that your claim is filed within the deadlines specified by Nevada for sexual harassment matters.
+Federal investigators are often extremely overworked.
+Therefore, hiring a lawyer in Carson City may be the ideal way to ensure that your claim is filed within the deadlines specified by Nevada for sexual harassment matters.